rauc/rauc/docs/concept/update-concept.rst

 Each slot is identified by a section starting with ``slot.`` followed by the slot group name, and a slot number.
+The group name is used in the *update manifest* to target the correct set of slots.
-``device`` points to the linux device name for this slot.
+``device`` points to the Linux device name for this slot.
-`type`` provides a hint if and which filesystem the slot has.
+`type`` provides a hint if and which file system the slot has.
 ``bootname`` is the name the bootloader uses for this slot.

 A ``readonly`` slot cannot be a target slot.

-The ``parent`` entry is used to bind additional slots to a bootable root filesystem slot.
+The ``parent`` entry is used to bind additional slots to a bootable root file system slot.
+This is used together with the ``bootname`` to identify the currently active slot, so that the inactive one can be selected as the update target.

-..
-TODO: where do we get the names from and to?
-..
-TODO: slot groups clear?

 Update Manifest
 ---------------